melt-umn/ableC-lvars/README.md

 + fix syntax in error messages
 + Consider making show function optional (like with free)
 + general templated make_lvar function? -- could get type from functions rather than top, but how to develop default top?
-+ Fix incompatibility errors from checking of function args
 + Don't need to pattern match on top?
 Or do I?

 #### LVars Functionality: